When you experience unwanted feelings, you essentially: indulge, resist or allow.

 Indulging in the emotion, you give it what it wants like you have no choice.
-If it were a person, you give it the keys to your car and hover in the backseat.
+If it were a person, you give it the keys to your car while you hover in the backseat.

 Maybe you curl up into a ball and sleep all day long.
 You yell at your kids.
-You eat the whole box of oreos.
+You eat the whole box of Oreos.

 Resisting an emotion accomplishes the opposite of what you are trying to do.
 Like ignoring a child, it gets louder and louder until you answer.

-It is like trying to push a beach ball under the water.
+Resisting emotion is like trying to push a beach ball under the water.
 You push it away, but it pops back up.
 The more you resist it, the more your energy is taken by it.

 Resisting sadness turns into depression.
 Resisting frustration turns into anger.
 Resisting anxiety turns into debilitating fear.

 It does not give the proverbial car keys to the emotion.
 It allows feeling but does not surrender to it.

 If you are forcing a new thought to create a new feeling but find the thought not sticking, it is because you are forcing the new emotion without first allowing the less preferred one.

 As long as it takes, let an emotion linger until you know you have welcomed it without resisting.
 If you have spent a lifetime canning your feelings, it may be days or weeks you experience that emotion.
 It is harmless.
 It is when you resist or indulge it that you crown it with power.

 You Breathe it in.
 And as you do, you let everything around you relax.
 Kind of like getting a shot.
 You know it will hurt, but you just let it happen and you know it will pass.

 As you experience the feeling you can describe it.
 Where do you feel it in your body?
 Is it hot, cold?
 Flat, sharp?
 Light, dark?
 Now name it.
 Is it frustration or anger?
 Annoyed or really sad?

 You will discover what is on the other side that you have been resisting.
-And when you quit adding all the extra drama and consequences that come from your reaction, then you really do shorten it's life.
+And when you quit adding all the extra drama and consequences that come from your reaction, then you really do shorten its life.

 Hearing about these concepts they are easy to understand.
 You may easily see some of your own tendencies.
 And yet it is a practice.
 It is building a new skill.
 A new habit.
-Its committing to a new way of life.
+It's committing to a new way of life.

 When you really open yourself up to experience all emotion, you will start to change your experiences and your marriage.